Massachusetts Tax Burden & State Budget

 2023 — not yet releasedThe IRS hasn't published this yet.
 This is the number that will tell us whether top earners actually started leaving after the surtax hit.

 Source: IRS resident income data, 2013–2022.
 The "top 1%" just means the highest-earning 1% of all Massachusetts tax filers that year — about 30,000–33,000 people.
-They collectively earn roughly 21–23% of all income reported in the state.
+Across the years in this table they earn between and of all income reported in the state; the high point is 2021, a year of exceptional capital-gains realisations.

 Three Risks the Numbers Are Hinting At